 Baffle plates are positioned at the hottest possible part of the stove and take the full brunt of the very high temperatures day-in and day-out.
-So whether your baffle plate is made of traditional cast iron , heavy steel plate, stainless steel or vermiculite board , you’ll eventually have to replace it.
+So whether your baffle plate is made of traditional cast iron , heavy steel plate, stainless steel or vermiculite board , you will eventually have to replace it.

 Some stove owners can burn through their stove baffle plate in a matter of months and conversely some owners can make theirs last for years.
-A baffle plate on a boiler stove, for example , will not tend to last as long as a baffle plate on a non-boiler stove , simply because boiler stoves generally need to be burned ‘harder’ over longer periods to maximise the heat to the hot water , especially when there are lots of central heating radiators connected to the system.
-As a matter of interest , smokeless mineral fuels (eg Homefire Ovals) do not have the same flame height as an equivalent wood log load and can therefore be easier on a boiler stove baffle plate (but not necessarily on your CO2 emissions).
+A baffle plate on a boiler stove for example , will not tend to last as long as a baffle plate on a non-boiler stove , simply because boiler stoves generally need to be burned ‘harder’ over longer periods to maximise the heat to the hot water , especially when there are lots of central heating radiators connected to the system.
+As a matter of interest , smokeless mineral fuels (eg Ovals) do not have the same flame height as an equivalent wood log load and can therefore be easier on a boiler stove baffle plate (but not necessarily on your CO2 emissions).

-For sure , quickly burning out a baffle plate means that you are probably not only wasting money on replacement baffle plates but also wasting money on fuel.
-As a chimney sweep i need to be able to remove the baffle plate so i can use the power sweeping equipment and clean effectively.
-If it is buckled and cannot be removed then i am in the unfortunate situation of having to charge a call out fee and you need to call your installer (if you can still get hold of him).
+For sure , quickly burning out a baffle plate means that you are probably not only wasting money on replacement baffle plates but also wasting money on fuel. ***As a chimney sweep I need to be able to remove the baffle plate so I can use the power sweeping equipment and clean effectively. *** If it is buckled and cannot be removed then I am in the unfortunate situation of having to charge a call out fee and you need to call your installer out to remove & replace it (that’s if you can still get hold of them?).

-Damaged baffle plates are increasingly more common these days , (which is one of the reasons for writing this article) with speculation on the quality of metal materials these days and/or installers failing to ensure the customer is sufficiently educated in the use and maintenance requirements of their appliance.
+Damaged baffle plates are increasingly more common these days , (which is one of the reasons for writing this article) creating speculation on the quality of metal materials nowadays and/or on installers failing to ensure the customer is sufficiently educated in the use and maintenance requirements of their appliance in the first place.

-In my opinion a flue pipe thermostat is one of the best , ‘value for money’ stove accessories you could buy.
-It helps you to maximise the efficiency of your stove and also alerts you when your stove is potentially dangerous by being over-fired.
+In my opinion a flue pipe thermometer is one of the best , ‘value for money’ stove accessories you could buy.
+It helps you to maximise the efficiency of your stove and also alerts you when your stove is potentially dangerous by being over or under fired.

-As it is very easy to abuse a stove and burn out a baffle plate within a single heating season by simply ignoring the manufacturer’s recommended fuels and operating instructions, it’s also easy to see why most manufacturers now exclude baffle plates, fire grates, fire fences and glass from their normal warranty terms.
+It is very easy to abuse a stove and burn out a baffle plate within a single heating season by simply ignoring the manufacturer’s recommended fuels and operating instructions.
+So it’s also easy to see why most manufacturers now exclude baffle plates, fire grates, fire fences and glass from their normal warranty terms.